IgorKrupenja/buerokratt-mcp/README.md

 - [ ] Add more module support.
 - [ ] Add OAuth2 support for authentication.
 - [ ] Cache rules in memory if needed.
 Check with `measure-load-time` script.
+But this should be very fast with Bun.

 ## Usage